oddbird/oddsite/content/2016/11/04/branding-type.rst

 Behind the Scene: OddSite Brand Process
 =======================================

 What follows is an in-depth look at our brand design process thus far as we work towards a new look and feel for this, our OddSite.
-Details.
-Confessions.
-What worked.
-What flopped.
-And why.
+Details, confessions, what worked, what flopped, and why.

-And if you make it all the way through to the end, we’re hoping you’ll give us your opinions on an important question.
+If you make it all the way through to the end, we’re hoping you’ll give us your opinions on an important question.
 (Go ahead.
 Scroll to the end.
 We’ll wait here.)

 Where We Began
 --------------

-In the spring of this year at our bi-annual work retreat, OddBird decided to grow our company.
+In the spring of this year at our bi-annual work retreat, OddBird decided to grow our company to six people.
 In order to grow, we needed a website that would more clearly articulate our design process and development services to potential clients.
 After `Defining Goals and Exploring Possibilities`_ we identified the people we’d like to reach with OddSite—entrepreneurs with new software ideas and other web developers in our community—and decided that an open website redesign process would be one way to inspire and engage those users.
 In reality we’ve been moving slowly, distracted by client work, and struggling to keep the process consistent and interactive.
 We’ll keep giving it as much attention as we can!

 First, we mapped out a content flow, so Miriam and Stacy could build the basic site architecture that you see now.
 Next, we needed a brand.
 Little did we know the struggles we would encounter, the rag-clad wizards who would point the way out of the thicket, or the new tools we would gain for our questing satchels...
 (I’m in the middle of writing a fantasy novel.
 My apologies.)